-- The financial statements were presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles (GAAP), - The House did not have effective internal control over financial reporting as of September 30, 2009 (including safeguarding assets). - We identified no reportable noncompliance with laws and regulations we tested.
+- The financial statements were presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles. - The House did not have effective internal control over financial reporting as of September 30, 2010 (including safeguarding assets). - We identified no reportable noncompliance with laws and regulations we tested.

-This is the first year in which the House prepared its financial statements in accordance with GAAP for federal agencies.
-The House received an unqualified opinion on these financial statements.
+The House received an unqualified opinion on FYs 2010 and 2009 financial statements.
 Although the House was able to produce financial statements that were fairly presented, it lacked a management control program to ensure effective internal control over financial reporting.
-Specifically, the House did not have a risk assessment program or a monitoring program to ensure effective internal controls.
-We have identified the lack of a management control program as a material weakness.
-Additionally, we have identified controls over information technology as a material weakness.
+Specifically, the House did not have a risk assessment program or a monitoring program.
+We identified the lack of a management control program as a material weakness1.
+Additionally, we identified controls over information technology as a material weakness.